vitthalhumbe/JavaAwt-StudentAverageCalculator/README.md

-# JavaAwt-StudentAverageCalculator
+# Student Average Calculator

-Java AWT GUI project on GitHub: Student Average Calculator with a user-friendly interface for inputting marks, accompanied by submission and clearing options.
-Ideal for educational references and learning AWT concepts in Java.
+**Author:** Vitthal Humbe
+**Email:** vitthal.3454@gmail.com

+## Description

+Java AWT GUI application for calculating student averages.
+This private repository contains code for a simple interface to input Java, Python, and C++ marks, with features for submission and clearing.

+## Usage

+- Enter student details and marks.
+- Click "Submit" to calculate the average.
+- Use "Clear" to reset input fields.

+## Author

+- **Vitthal Humbe**
+  - Email: vitthal.3454@gmail.com